AnHaechan/ai-compilers-study-material/README.md

 ​By AI compilers, I specifically refer to the software stack responsible for translating and optimizing DNN models into efficient assembly code for various accelerators, including GPUs and NPUs.

-​I have curated the most valuable resources I've encountered to date to provide a solid starting point.
+​I have curated valuable resources I've encountered to date to provide a solid starting point.

 ### Prerequisites
 - Basic understanding of DNN and Transformer architectures.